-A highly efficient software development team rests every single action on scientifically made decisions.
+A highly efficient team rests every single action on scientifically made decisions.
 Whether it is selecting a technology, applying a tool or framework, or deploying an architecture, the team follows a pragmatic approach.
 The team members are formally trained and continuously update themselves with the latest skills.

 Project Management expertise